robertoachar/vscode-essentials-snippets/README.md

 ## Usage

 Type part of a snippet, press `enter` and the snippet unfolds.
+For snippets in markdown format you need to press `ctrl+space`.

 #### Git snippets
 | Snippet | Content |